PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Stubs
-We can stub methods, that are heavy, requires complex setup and usually are not the clue of our tests, but can improve readability of the test a lot.
+We can stub methods that are heavy, require complex setup and usually are not the clue of our tests, but can improve their readability a lot.

 ```javascript
 import sinon from 'sinon';